benridane/piip/readme.txt

 = Automatic Installation =

-1. Log in to your WordPress admin panel
+1. Log in to your admin panel
 2. Go to Plugins → Add New
 3. Search for "PIIP" or "PII Protection"
 4. Click "Install Now" and then "Activate"